Ban Ki-moon: LGBT rights

 Ban has told senior managers that homophobia will not be tolerated.
 He pointed to countries such as Ukraine which has proposed criminalizing public discussion about homosexuality as threatening basic human rights.
-He further stated that government has a duty to defend vulnerable minorities.
+He further stated that governments have a duty to defend vulnerable minorities.
 In April 2013, he described LGBT rights as one of the great neglected human rights of our time.
 He also said that religion, culture or tradition can never justify denial of basic rights.

 Syrian conflict

 Ban has been organizing and moderating the Geneva II Conference on Syria.

 Humanitarian action

 On 25 January 2012, Ban announced that he would convene the world's first summit on humanitarian aid in order to "share knowledge and establish common best practices."
 Known as the World Humanitarian Summit, the event took place in the 23–24 May 2016 in Istanbul, Turkey.
 In preparation for the summit, Ban released a report on 9 February 2016 titled 'One Humanity, Shared Responsibility' in which he laid out an "Agenda for Humanity" based on consultations with more than 23,000 people in 153 countries.
 The Agenda for Humanity outlines what is needed to reform humanitarian action, including political leadership to prevent and end conflict, new forms of financing, and a shift from providing aid to ending need.
 The summit is scheduled to include 5,000 participants, including representatives from governments, NGOs, civil society organizations, and the private sector, as well as individuals affected by humanitarian crises.